icinganalysis/icinganalysis.github.io/content/NACA-TN-779.md

 ##Key points

 1. The effect of aerodynamic heating is predictable
-2. Water drop impingement on a cylinder is calculated
+2. The impingement of water drops on a cylinder is calculated

 ##Abstract